 In the beginning, PCBs are designed on a clear mylar sheet having a photomask.

-- First component pin pads laid out on the mylar and then traces routed for pads connection.
+- First, component pins/pads are laid out on the mylar and then traces are routed to connect with the pads.

 - Self-adhesive tape is used to make traces.